 The Code of Conduct is organized around our commitment to meet the expectations of our five key stakeholder groups: our patients, associates, shareholders, healthcare partners and society at large.

 We have written our Code of Conduct in simple, clear language that provides short, practical tools to help associates make decisions when in doubt.
 The Code clearly states the process for reporting misconduct.
-All associates receive copies when they join Novartis Group companies, and regular training helps to continually emphasize the importance of adhering to these policies.
+All associates receive copies when they join the Novartis Group, along with regular training, which continually emphasizes the importance of adhering to the Code’s principles.

-The Code of Conduct has been translated into 18 languages and is required to be adopted by local boards, to ensure that all Novartis associates worldwide are held accountable to its contents.
+The Code of Conduct has been translated into 18 languages and has been adopted by local boards.
+All Novartis associates worldwide are held accountable to its contents.

 Embedding integrity standards

 We embed the five principles of our Code of Conduct in our work in a variety of ways.
-Most importantly, Novartis expects our managers to lead by example.
-This means for managers personally reflecting ethical considerations in business planning and decisions, training associates to make responsible decisions, and encouraging associates to speak up when ethical issues arise.
+Most importantly, Novartis expects managers to lead by example.
+This means that managers must accommodate ethical considerations in business planning and decision making, training associates to ensure they will make responsible decisions, and encouraging associates to speak up when ethical challenges arise.

-In addition to the ethical leadership that we expect from our managers, and to skills and awareness training, we encourage and incentivize ethical behavior by assessing the adherence of every employee to our values and behaviors in our annual performance appraisal.
-Achieving business objectives is equally weighted to adherence to our values when it comes to annual salary increases.
+In addition to the ethical leadership that we expect from our managers, and to skills and awareness training, we encourage and incentivize ethical behavior by including an assessment of each employee’s alignment to our values and behaviors in their annual performance appraisal.
+Achieving business objectives and alignment with company values receive equal weighting in compensation reviews.

 Training and guiding associates

-Awareness and training programs are offered in a range of formats, including awareness building communication, e-training, face-to-face programs, games and workshops.
-We provide extensive communication toolkits each year to support our local communication efforts; activities as part of our Corporate Leadership Learning program; as well as extensive training for our Integrity and Compliance Officers.
+Awareness and training programs are offered in a range of formats, including awareness-building programs, e-training, face-to-face programs, games and workshops.
+We provide extensive communication toolkits to support awareness programs at the local level and include ethical training in our Corporate Leadership Learning programs.
+We also provide extensive training for our Integrity and Compliance Officers across the company.

-In addition, all newly hired associates worldwide are required to complete a mandatory onboarding e-Training called “[email protected]”.
-This comprehensive course covers 17 subject areas and is sent to all new hires four weeks after employment.
+In addition, all newly hired associates worldwide complete a mandatory onboarding e-Training course called “[email protected]”.
+This comprehensive course covers 17 subject areas and is sent to all new hires four weeks after their employment begins.